MiniXC/typst-projects/thesis/chapters/07_scaling.typ

 )

 The principle that performance in machine learning improves with scale -- of data, computation, and model size -- is now a well-established fact.
 This phenomenon is often formalised by neural scaling laws, which describe a predictable and simple power-law relationship between a model's test error and these scaling factors @kaplan_scaling_2020.
 While these laws have been most documented for large language models, they have since been verified across a diverse range of domains, from computer vision to spoken language modelling @bahri_scaling_2024.
-In the context of scaling for TTS-for-ASR, we pose the following research question: #emph[How does the choice of TTS training objective -- specifically Mean Squared Error versus a Denoising Diffusion Probabilistic Model -- and the scale of the TTS training data affect the utility of the generated synthetic speech for ASR training, and can this behaviour be modelled by neural scaling laws?]
+In the context of scaling for TTS-for-ASR, we pose the following research question:

+#emph[How does the choice of TTS training objective -- specifically Mean Squared Error versus a Denoising Diffusion Probabilistic Model -- and the scale of the TTS training data affect the utility of the generated synthetic speech for ASR training?

+Can TTS-for-ASR behaviour with respect to TTS training data be modelled by neural scaling laws?]

 The primary contribution of this chapter is the first comprehensive investigation into the neural scaling properties of synthetic speech for ASR training.
 We systematically compare the scaling behaviours of two distinct TTS training objectives: the conventional Mean Squared Error (MSE) and the probabilistic Denoising Diffusion Probabilistic Model (DDPM).
 To formally model the observed phenomena, particularly the significant performance disparity in low-data regimes, we propose a novel two-term power law that extends the standard neural scaling law to account for the initial distributional mismatch between synthetic and real data.
 Through our experiments, we quantify the scaling trajectories of both model types, linking their performance to the acoustic properties of the generated speech, specifically its spectral variance.
 These contributions were presented in the following publication:

-- #cite(<minixhofer_oversmoothing_2025>, form: "full")
+- #cite(<minixhofer_oversmoothing_2025>, form: "full", style: "iso-690-author-date")

 === Neural Scaling Laws and Synthetic Data